 Sometimes the holidays can feel endless.
 The kids get bored and it feels like they constantly need food and attention.
-Plan your days out with fun things to do to avoid resorting to food as an activity.
-They won’t remember sweets in the future, but they will remember the time spent with you.
+Plan your days out with fun things to do and make sure you take healthy snacks and water with you.
+They won't remember sweets in the future, but they will remember the time spent with you.

 If your kids say they’re hungry right before a meal, get them involved with cooking or laying the table.
 They can help you prepare ingredients, and maybe even have a little taste.
 That way they won’t spoil their tea by filling up on snacks, and they’ll be more likely to try new things if they helped make it.